 The country is the most westernized Muslim country in the Middle East, and secular and moderate Islamic traditions of respecting women are stronger than those of radical, fundamentalist Islam rampant in other countries.

 Nevertheless, women should always be careful about traveling by themselves at night in the cities, though this is true no matter where you live in the world.
-Avoid poorly lit areas if at all possible, and try to find a friend to walk with.
-Call a taxi if you need to get somewhere.
+Avoid poorly lit areas if possible, and try to find a friend to walk with.
+Call a taxi if you need to get somewhere far away instead of walking alone.

 Common phrases you should remember are: